sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 Run the install script again as written in [Install the extension](#3_install-the-extension) and [reload the IDE](#4_reload-the-ide).

+## Filing bugs

+If you find issues or have feature requests, feel free to file bugs at http://go/cros-ide-new-bug.

 # Features

 ### Code Completion and Navigation